hmrc/pension-administrator-frontend/README.md

 ## Navigation
 The Pension Administrator Frontend integrates with the Manage Pension Schemes (MPS) service and uses various stubs available on [GitHub](https://github.com/hmrc/pensions-scheme-stubs).
 From the Authority Wizard page you will be redirected to the dashboard.
 Navigate to the appropriate area by accessing items listed within the service-specific tiles on the dashboard.
 On the Pension Administrator frontend, an administrator can change their details, stop being an administrator and check for invitations, explore Penalties & Charges, manage and migrate pension schemes.

-## Service Documentation
-[To Do]
-Include relevant links or details to any additional, service-specific documents (e.g., stubs, testing protocols) when available.

 ## Dependencies
 There are multiple microservices that this service depends on.
 These are: